September 11th 2019

 So how do you go about getting there?

-Follow our advice below on how to get to the top of TripAdvisor and get ready to unleash dramatic results in your business.
+Follow these 5 steps below and you’ll rise up the TripAdvisor rankings in no time.
+Get ready to unleash dramatic results in your business.

 1. Claim your own business page and complete your profile

-Amazingly most businesses fail to claim their own TripAdvisor business page – leaving you with no control over what information is shown about your business or what images are used and, worse, no way of responding to what’s being said about your business
+Amazingly most businesses fail to claim their own TripAdvisor business page.
+This leaves you with no control over what information is shown about your business or what images are used and, worse, no way of responding to what’s being said about your business.

 Claim your business if you haven’t already done so, and then make sure that all your details are up to date so that anyone looking you up can see at first glance what you do.